Herbal Medicine Syllabus: The Amazing The Green Path

 • Recording symptom patterns and changes over time

-• Analyzing symptomatology in relation to body systems
+• Analyzing symptomatology about body systems

 • Identifying underlying causes of symptoms